 This will create a corresponding branch in the remote github repo.
 If you use

 gitk --all, you'll also see a

-You can aso use github to raise a pull request.
+Then, use github to raise a pull request.
 Pull requests sent to the Apache GitHub repositories will forward a pull request e-mail to the dev mailing list.
 You'll probably want to sign up to the dev mailing list first before issuing your first pull request (though that isn't mandatory).

 To double check that your pull request is accepted, update your

 git log if you prefer the command line) to check your contribution has been added.